coolmint859/physics_tutor/resources/simulations/schema.md

 meters.
 - For circles, one additional parameter is required, "radius" (a float), which is also in terms of meters.

-When the object is defined, the density of the object is inferred from its mass and area using the formula d = m/a.
-For polygons, the area is calculated using the Shoelace Theorem.
-Calculating the density internally is to help the physics be consistent with real life.
+When the object is defined, the mass of the object is inferred from its density and area using the formula m = d*a.
+This is to allow for the simulation to work with JBox2D more easily.
 Objects with variable density is not supported.